AugurProject/augur-walkthrough/account.md

 - [ ] your REP balance in the Core Stats bar accurately displays.
 - [ ] your Account Address accurately displays.
 - [ ] clicking on the Account Address will copy the Address to your clipboard.
+- [ ] Use the QR code to send some ETH to this account from another account you have access to.
+- [ ] Use the QR code to send some REP to this account from another account you have access to.
+- [ ] Verify you recieved the ETH and REP.

 With uPort: